 \paragraph{Conclusion.---} In this study, we presented the first numerical simulation that combines collisionless accretion (ion-electron disk) and magnetospheric (inverse-Compton scattering and pair creation) effects self-consistently using GRRPIC methods.
-It highlights the intricate dynamics of a quasi-steady MAD accretion state that is currently preferred for several of the most-observed supermassive BH systems \citep[e.g.,][]{eht1,eht22sgrai}.
-The flux eruptions associated with these systems bring about strongly magnetized, largely vacated regions near the central BH, where strong particle acceleration processes are triggered --- mostly in the equatorial current sheet and inner polar magnetospheric regions.
-The cyclic nature of the MAD flux eruptions makes them prime candidates for interpreting the periodic flares of high-energy emission observed from these systems \citep[][]{dodds-eden09,gravity20}.
+We highlight the intricate dynamics of a quasi-steady MAD accretion state that is currently preferred for several of the most-observed supermassive BH systems \citep[e.g.,][]{eht1,eht22sgrai}.
+The flux eruptions associated with these systems bring about strongly magnetized, largely vacated regions near the central BH, where strong particle-acceleration processes are triggered --- mostly in the equatorial current sheet and inner polar magnetospheric regions.
+The cyclic nature of MAD flux eruptions makes them prime candidates for interpreting the periodic flares of high-energy emission observed from these systems \citep[][]{dodds-eden09,gravity20}.

 \mbox{}

 \widetext

 \makeatletter